5 min read

 How bonds work

-Let’s run through an imagined scenario in which we buy something similar to a Bond.
+Let’s run through an imagined scenario where we buy something similar to a Bond.
 We’ll call it a Bourne.
 You decide that buying bonds aligns with your investment goals.
 You research different types of bonds, look at the bond yield and the term, Bourne is the one you’re choosing to go with.

 When you buy the Bourne bond directly, you are lending money to the bond issuer, in this case to fund its new Treadstone project.
 The Bourne bond you have purchased has a 12 year fixed term, and you are expecting to collect interest of 4% every six months for the term of the investment until its maturity date.
 On the maturity date, as long as the company hasn’t collapsed, you’ll receive a fixed amount of money.